Roseland (Ferriday, Louisiana)

 Roseland is a historic mansion located at 916 Huntington Stadium Fisherman South Drive, Ferriday.
 The house is located in a 9.3 acre area along southwestern shore of Lake Concordia, about 1 mile southeast of Ferriday.
-It was built between 1832 and 1850 and was moved twice, in c.1965 and in 1977, before reaching its actual position.
+It was built between 1832 and 1850 as part of a plantation and was moved twice, in c.1965 and in 1977, before reaching its actual position.
 Despite the movements and a certain number of alterations, the mansion retains its historical integrity.

 The house has been listed on the National Register of Historic Places on October 10, 1985.